richardsbenjamin/richardsbenjamin.github.io/_posts/2025-09-06-aurora-encoder-latent-space.md

 The overlap indicates that some oceanic regions share characteristics with land, such as coastal zones or enclosed seas, and vice versa.
 Overall, the PCA reveals a marked separation between the latent vectors of land and ocean, with high explained variance, showing that the latent space effectively encodes this physical distinction, even though intermediate zones exist.

 ### Logistic Regression
-Next we'll be doing a logistic regression, attempting to predict whether a given patch is ocean or land using the patch embedding as input.
-This allows us to assess whether the latent vectors have encoded the land-sea distinction.
+We next apply logistic regression to predict whether a patch corresponds to land or ocean, using the latent vectors as input.
+This tests directly whether the encoder has encoded the land–sea boundary.

-We'll split the vector space into a train and test region.
-The test region will be all point between longitude 120 and 210.
-This encompasses much Australia and east Asia, and corresponds roughly to a 75/25 train/test split.
+For evaluation, we split the globe into training and testing regions.
+All patches between longitudes 120° and 210° (covering much of Australia and East Asia) form the test set, giving roughly a 75/25 split.

-After having done the classification, we'll also be able to visualise the points on the map where the regression was wrong.
+After classification, we can also map the errors back onto the globe to see where the regression fails, highlighting regions where the encoder's representation of land–sea differences is less distinct.

 ```python
 test_lon_min = 120.0